Notice of Pre-AIA or AIA Status

 Claim 1 recites identifies, in a first database, one or more covered alternative drugs based on a requested drug and a drug coverage plan associated with a patient identifier; identifies, in a second database, one or more additional alternative drugs based on at least one of the requested drug and at least one covered alternative drug of the one or more covered alternative drugs; determines, based on the covered drug plan associated with the patient identifier, whether the one or more additional alternative drugs includes at least one covered additional alternative drug; in response to a determination that the one or more additional alternative drugs includes at least one covered additional alternative drug, determines, for the at least one covered additional alternative drug and the one or more covered alternative drugs, an alternative drug value; identifies the at least one covered additional alternative drug and the one or more covered alternative drugs having a desired alternative drug value; rank the at least one covered additional alternative drug and the one or more covered alternative drugs having the desired alternative drug value based on number of times the at least one covered additional alternative drug and the one or more covered alternative drugs having the desired alternative drug value has been filled for an associated prescription; and generate a request response indicating at least the desired alternative drug of the at least one covered additional alternative drug and the one or more covered alternative drugs having the desired alternative drug value ordered according to the rank; communicate an order associated with a prescription request to fill the alternative drug to an automated pharmacy; fulfill the order; identifies a prescription container of the order.

-Claim 10 recites identifying, in a first database, one or more covered alternative drugs based on a requested drug and a drug coverage plan associated with a patient identifier; identifying, in a second database, one or more additional alternative drugs based on at least one of the requested drug and at least one covered alternative drug of the one or more covered alternative drugs; determining, based on the covered drug plan associated with the patient identifier, whether the one or more additional alternative drugs includes at least one covered additional alternative drug; in response to a determination that the one or more additional alternative drugs includes at least one covered additional alternative drug, determining, for each of the at least one covered additional alternative drug and the one or more covered alternative drugs, an alternative drug value; identifying the at least one covered additional alternative drug and the one or more covered alternative drugs having a lowest alternative drug value; and rank the at least one covered additional alternative drug and the one or more covered alternative drugs having the lowest alternative drug value based on number of times each of the at least one covered additional alternative drug and the one or more covered alternative drugs having a desired alternative drug value has been filled for an associated prescription; and generating a request response indicating at least the alternative drug of the at least one covered additional alternative drug and the one or more covered alternative drugs having the lowest alternative drug value ordered according to the rank; communicating an order associated with a prescription request to fill the alternative drug to a high-volume pharmacy; receiving instructions to fulfill the order; identifying a prescription container for the order; controlling a location of the prescription container.
+Claim 10 recites identifying, in a first database, one or more covered alternative drugs based on a requested drug and a drug coverage plan associated with a patient identifier; identifying, in a second database, one or more additional alternative drugs based on at least one of the requested drug and at least one covered alternative drug of the one or more covered alternative drugs; determining, based on the covered drug plan associated with the patient identifier, whether the one or more additional alternative drugs includes at least one covered additional alternative drug; in response to a determination that the one or more additional alternative drugs includes at least one covered additional alternative drug, determining, for each of the at least one covered additional alternative drug and the one or more covered alternative drugs, an alternative drug value; identifying the at least one covered additional alternative drug and the one or more covered alternative drugs having a lowest alternative drug value; and rank the at least one covered additional alternative drug and the one or more covered alternative drugs having the lowest alternative drug value based on number of times each of the at least one covered additional alternative drug and the one or more covered alternative drugs having a desired alternative drug value has been filled for an associated prescription; and generating a request response indicating at least the alternative drug of the at least one covered additional alternative drug and the one or more covered alternative drugs having the lowest alternative drug value ordered according to the rank; communicating an order associated with a prescription request to fill the alternative drug to a high-volume pharmacy; receiving instructions to fulfill the order; identifying a prescription container for the order; controlling the prescription container.

 These limitations, as drafted, given the broadest reasonable interpretation, but for the recitation of generic computer components, encompass managing interactions between people and fundamental economic practices, which are subgroupings of Certain Methods of Organizing Human Activity.
 For example, the claims encompass identifying covered and additional alternative drugs based on a requested drug associated with a patient, determining whether a drug plan associated with the patient covers an additional alternative drug, determining a drug value and identifying additional and covered alternative drugs having a lowest value, and generating a request response for alternative drugs having the lowest alternative value, ordering a prescription to fill the drug at a pharmacy and identifying a prescription container for the order.
 These manual steps could be carried out by individuals in the healthcare and pharmaceutical industry and represent fundamental economic practices in these industries.